Vacancy Rebate for Property Taxes

 A business was closed due to strike or lockout;

 Property was accessible to a tenant before the commencement of a lease (if the access was for the purpose of building out or constructing leasehold improvements);

 During the period of vacancy, it was included in a sub-class for vacant land; or

 The City paid or credited a rebate in respect of the building, structure or portion, as the case may be, for any three or more consecutive taxation years before the taxation year in respect of which the application is made.

 Program will be Phased Out by 2020

-Vacancy Rebate applications submitted for taxation years 2017-2019 will be subject to O. Reg 581/17 as amended and by 2020, the program will be phased out.
+Vacancy Rebate applications submitted for taxation years 2017-2019 are subject to O. Reg 581/17 as amended and by 2020, the program will be phased out.
 For more information about these changes, please visit the Region of Peel's website at: www.peelregion.ca

 - For the 2017 tax year, the current rebate of 30 per cent continue to be available;

 For the 2018 tax year, the rebate will be reduced to 20 percent;